BorisJakubik/react-native-authentication-bj/README.md

-# react-native-authentification-bj
+# react-native-authentication-bj

-This is example for react-native authentification by google firebase.
+This is an example for react-native authentication by google firebase.